What is the current status of this program?

 How can I access the money?

 Companies that wish to lease solar equipment in North Carolina must be approved by the NC Utilities Commission.
-EnerWealth Solutions, a solar company in Durham, NC, is so far the only approved NC lessor to offer a residential and battery lease.
-The other lessors (listed here) are so far offering leases only to commercial customers.
-If more companies begin to offer residential leases, we will list them on this page.
+The approved lessors are listed here, but most are so far offering leases only to commercial customers.

-Details on the EnerWealth lease are here.
-Read the information at that link and contact EnerWealth for a free proposal.
+Check the EnerWealth website for details on their solar lease, battery lease, and solar+battery lease.
+Read the information at those links and contact EnerWealth for a free proposal.

 What is the timeline?